 Find a therapist in Lafayette, Indiana that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Lafayette to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Lafayette to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

-An Overview of Mental Health in Lafayette, Indiana
+Mental Health in Lafayette, Indiana

 As the 10th largest city in Indiana, Lafayette has a lot to offer.
 Purdue University, in neighboring West Lafayette, brings students from across the country to this beautiful area situated near the Wabash River, and a booming arts and culture scene gives them plenty to do.
 Despite all this, Lafayette, Indiana, suffers from a mental health crisis.
 The limited resources available throughout the area are unable to accommodate the growing need for mental health services.

 Despite its size, there are very few mental health resources available for Lafayette residents.
 The state of Indiana is at the bottom of the list for mental health resources; out of all 50 states and DC, it comes in at a shocking 48th place.
 Mental illness is extremely common throughout the state, and nationally one in four people will or do suffer from a mental health complication, yet Tippecanoe County offers a mere 128 mental health care providers per 100,000 people.

 Substance abuse also runs rampant.
 In one month, in Tippecanoe County, one-third of high school seniors admitted to drinking alcohol.
 Marijuana use more than doubled in only three years, and 11.2% of college students abuse prescription drugs, leading to 22 deaths in 2015 alone.

 Recognizing and Treating Mental Illness